 Santa Fe’s eateries take full advantage of The City Different's great outdoors with special alfresco dining spaces for at least 6 months out of the year.
-To take in the earth, sky, and open air in Santa Fe, just grab a seat at one of the distinctive restaurants on this list.
+To take in the earth, sky, and open air in Santa Fe, just grab a seat at one of the many restaurants on this list.
 Buen provecho!

 Compound Restaurant